Botanical Name: Carum carvi

 Caraway oil is extracted by steam distillation from dried ripe seeds and yields around 2 to 8 percent oil.
 The oil is colorless to pale yellow with a string odor and spicy, warm taste.

-- Caraway oil consists of carvone, carvol, and limonene that has an invigorating effect on the whole body.
-The oil strengthens and regulated digestion improves the appetite, relieves from gas, diarrhea, bloating, and intestinal cramps.
+• Caraway oil consists of carvone, carvol, and limonene that has an invigorating effect on the whole body.
+The oil strengthens and regulates digestion, improves appetite, relieves from gas, diarrhoea, bloating, and intestinal cramps.

-- Topical application of the oil teats acne and regulated oil production of the sebaceous glands.
+• Topical application of the oil treats acne and regulates oil production of the sebaceous glands.

-- Its aperitif properties clear the bowels and eases constipation.
+• Its aperitif properties clear the bowels and ease constipation.

-- It promotes milk secretion in lactating mothers.
-It improves the quality and the quantity of the milk.
+• It promotes milk secretion in lactating mothers.
+It improves the quality and the quantity of milk.

-- The essential oil of caraway as a good antiseptic and disinfectant.
+• The essential oil of caraway is a good antiseptic and disinfectant.
 It cures urinary and excretory system.
 Further, it inhibits the bacterial and fungal growth preventing wound infections and ulcers.

 • The oil acts as an effective antihistaminic, antimicrobial, stimulant, stomachic, and tonic, larvicidal, carminative, expectorant, diuretic, antispasmodic, astringent, and antiseptic.

 • Caraway oil is used as a spice in bread, meat, sauces, pickles, and seasonings.